 Expertise Layer

 This layer represents the intelligent part of the agent.
-It is based on optimizing the QCSP according to the knowledge which receives from knowledge Layer and Communication Layer.
+It is based on optimizing the D-QCSP according to the knowledge which receives from knowledge Layer and Communication Layer.
 This layer consists of Expert Agent (EA) for computing data, which receives from InterCommunication Agent (ICA) and Data Base and Logger Agent (DBLA) after Sorting and Analysis it.

 The information of QCA about its physical environment is embedded in Knowledge block mostly provided by supervisory of the port automation system within EA.
-The CP Solver engine is also embedded into this layer in order to solveFig.
-8 QCSP dynamically.
+The CP Solver engine is also embedded into this layer in order to solve the tasks ordering problem for a single machine (Fig. 8) dynamically.
 All decisions of QCAs are made in this layer by updating data of knowledge block.
 All of incoming data from supervisory and other QCAs sorted into knowledge block of EA for further decision making.

 Communication Layer